anpaskin/SLogo/README.md

 * Recursion

 Some basic design decisions:
-* unlimited arguments for differences and quotients are handled as the first argument minus/divided by all others.
+* Unlimited arguments for differences and quotients are handled as the first argument minus/divided by all others.
 * Tell, ask, askwith will throw an exception when nested inside turtle commands -- you can't ask each turtle to tell other turtles something.
 * Writing